North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Duke Stats and Trends

-- When Duke puts up more than 29.5 points, it is 3-0 against the spread and 3-0 overall.
+- Duke is 3-0 against the spread and 3-0 overall in games when it puts up more than 29.5 points.

-- This year the Blue Devils have turned the ball over seven times, two more than the Tar Heels' takeaways (5).
+- This season the Blue Devils have turned the ball over seven times, two more than the Tar Heels' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.